-In 2010 the Australian Nursing and Midwifery Accreditation Council (ANMAC) became the independent accrediting authority for nursing and midwifery programs of study and has responsibility for maintaining and developing the integrity of accreditation standards for professions under its mandate.
+In 2010 the Australian Nursing and Midwifery Accreditation Council (ANMAC) became the independent accrediting authority for nursing and midwifery programs of study and has responsibility for developing and maintaining the integrity of accreditation standards for professions under its mandate.
 Consequently, all ANMAC accreditation standards undergo cyclical review so that they remain current and effective.
 Revised or new standards once approved by the Nursing and Midwifery Board of Australia (NMBA) are the standards used by ANMAC to assess and accredit programs that lead to registration, enrolment or endorsement of nurses and midwives in Australia.

-Under Section 35(1) of the National Law, graduates of programs of study will not be eligible for registration or endorsement unless the program of study undertaken is accredited by an approved accreditation authority and that such accreditation is approved by the NMBA as meeting the education requirements for registration.
-The Standards and Criteria for the Accreditation of Nursing and Midwifery Courses: Re-entry to the Register Standards Midwives2, NMBA approved in 2010, are currently used to assess and accredit midwife re-entry to the register programs3.
+Under Section 49(1) of the Health Practitioner Regulation National Law, as in force in each state and territory (National Law), graduates of programs of study may not be eligible for registration or endorsement unless the program of study undertaken is accredited by an approved accreditation authority and that such accreditation is approved by the NMBA as meeting the education requirements for registration.
+The Standards and Criteria for the Accreditation of Nursing and Midwifery Courses: Re-entry to the Register Standards Midwives2, NMBA approved in 2010, are currently used to assess and accredit re-entry to the register midwifery programs3.
 These standards are now due to be revised and updated.

-The previous work in developing these standards is recognised and valued.
-This review seeks to refine and improve the current standards through a process of constructive and respectful engagement with stakeholders so that the standards continue to meet the following objective of the National Law4:
+The previous work in developing the current standards is recognised and valued.
+This review seeks to refine and improve these standards through a process of constructive and respectful engagement with stakeholders so that the standards continue to meet the following objective of the National Law4: